Best Cybersecurity Software Platforms for Real-Time Alerts

 Overview

-Microsoft Sentinel is a cloud-native SIEM and SOAR platform built on Azure.
-The platform benefits from deep integration with the Microsoft ecosystem — Microsoft 365, Entra ID, Defender XDR, and Azure services — making it the natural choice for organizations heavily invested in Microsoft infrastructure.
+Microsoft Sentinel is a cloud-native SIEM and SOAR on Azure.
+It ties deeply into Microsoft 365, Entra ID, Defender XDR, and Azure services.
+It is the clear choice for Microsoft-heavy shops.

 Strengths